 For the path-style request,

 Append the path part of the un-decoded HTTP Request-URI, up-to but not including the query string.

 For a request that does not address a bucket, such as GET Service, append "/".

-The list of sub-resources that must be included when constructing the CanonicalizedResource Element are: acl, lifecycle, location, logging, notification, partNumber, policy, requestPayment, torrent, uploadId, uploads, versionId, versioning, versions and website.
+The subresources that must be included when constructing the CanonicalizedResource Element are acl, lifecycle, location, logging, notification, partNumber, policy, requestPayment, torrent, uploadId, uploads, versionId, versioning, versions, and website.

 If the request specifies query string parameters overriding the

-its values.
-When signing you do not encode these values.
-However,
+their values.
+When signing, you do not encode these values; however,

 when making the request, you must encode these parameter values.
 The

 query string parameters in a GET request include

 Elements of the CanonicalizedResource that come from the HTTP Request-URI should be signed literally as they appear in the HTTP request, including URL-Encoding meta characters.